hertogp/imagine/README.md

     ```

   - options="..." will be passed onto the command line.
-    Some classes already provide sane defaults (if required by the command).
+    Some classes already provide some defaults (as required by the command).

   - imgout="...", csv-list of keywords each specifying a certain output
     - img     image in a paragraph